mozaicdb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task on pointers, string,am nd strings
+my readme on pointers and arrays